Fees for biosecurity entity registration and renewal

 You must pay the fee when you register and when you renew your registration every 3 years.

-From mid-May 2019, you can pay your fee online by logging into your account on the biosecurity entity registration portal.
-If you don't yet have an online account, you first need to check if you're registered to gain access to the portal.
+You can pay your renewal fee online by logging into your account on the biosecurity entity registration portal.
+If you don't already have an online account, you first need to check if you're registered as a biosecurity entity before you can get access to the portal.
+If you need help to check if you're registered and request access to your online account, phone our Customer Service Centre on 13 25 23.

 View the current fees.
 Fees are subject to increases in-line with the consumer price index (CPI).